adriaanmolendijk/blog/posts/intro_pqc_saas_providers.md

 We provide multiple reasons why SaaS providers should care about PQC.

-The primary reason is that PQC risks are not a risk of the future, they are a risk of <u>today</u>.
+The primary reason is that PQC risks are not a risk of the future, they are a risk of **today**.
 Attackers can perform [Harvest Now, Decrypt Later (HNDL)](https://en.wikipedia.org/wiki/Harvest_now,_decrypt_later) attacks, where they can capture encrypted data today and store it until a quantum computer is available to decrypt it.
 If the data in question is sensitive and has a long shelf life, it is important to consider the potential risks of quantum computing and PQC.

 A second reason why PQC is important is that improved cryptanalysis are being published continuously (more on this later), meaning cryptographic algorithms deemed safe today may not be in the future.